sbalsam/CardinalityEstimation/README.md

 ## Jupyter Notebook

 The Jupyter notebook can be read [here](Cardinality.ipynb).
-It uses all of the implemented methods to visualize their qualities and problems.
+It uses all the implemented methods to visualize their qualities and problems.
 I also used the notebook to prepare the figures for the paper.